Belgium–Poland relations: Diaspora

 The Polish diaspora is Belgium is estimated at 120,000, including citizens of Poland who recently migrated to Belgium and descendants of Polish migrants from the 1830s and the interbellum.

 Queen Mathilde of Belgium is in part of Polish descent as the daughter of Polish countess Anna Maria Komorowska, born in Białogard, Poland.

+International organizations

+While Belgium is a founding member of the EU and NATO, Poland became a member of NATO in 1999 and the EU in 2004.